Section 7: Child Protection Conferences

 Where there is delay, this must be reported by the IRO Manager to the Group Manager, Children's Social Care ( including the reasons for the delay) and Children's Social Care must ensure risks of harm to the child are monitored and action taken to safeguard the child.

 Children who are already looked after will not normally be subject to child protection conferences, although they may be the subject of S47 enquiries.
-The circumstances in which a child who is looked after may be the subject of a Child Protection Plann or be considered for a child protection conference would be:
+The circumstances in which a child who is looked after may be the subject of a Child Protection Plan or be considered for a child protection conference if:

-- A child who is subject to an interim care order who remains at home pending the outcome of the final family court proceedings hearing;
+- The child who is subject to an interim care order who remains at home pending the outcome of the final family court proceedings hearing;

-- A child subject to a care order who is to be returned to their birth family/ returned home;
+- The child subject to a care order who is to be returned to their birth family/ returned home;

-- A child looked after under s20 who has been or is about to be returned to a parent's care about whom there are concerns in terms of safeguarding the child's welfare; and
+- The child looked after under s20 of the Children Act 1989 who has been or is about to be returned to a parent's care about whom there are concerns in terms of safeguarding the child's welfare; and

-- A child who's behaviour is likely to result in significant harm to themselves or others e.g, a young person who is subject to sexual exploitation.
+- The child who's behaviour is likely to result in significant harm to themselves or others e.g., a child who presents a risk of sexual abuse or other harmful behaviour to other children or adults.

-If a strategy meeting has decided that an Initial Child Protection Conference is needed and for whatever reason the conference is not quorate information must be heard and a plan put in place that will protect the child until such time as a full meeting can be arranged.
+If a strategy meeting has decided that an Initial Child Protection Conference is needed and for whatever reason the conference is not quorate information must be heard and an Interim Child Protection plan put in place that will protect the child until such time as a full meeting can be arranged – Within one month of the inquorate Initial Child Protection Conference.

-Those attending conferences should only be there because they have a significant contribution to make either because of their expertise relenant to the case or their knowledge of the child or family.
+Those attending conferences should only be there because they have a significant contribution to make either because of their expertise relevant to the case or their knowledge of the child or family.

 There should be sufficient information and expertise available, through attendance and written reports, to enable the Conference to make an informed decision about what action is necessary to safeguard and promote the welfare of the child.